-- Please consider the support for: - Trim operations and ATA/NVMe secure erase operations from your Laptop USB controller. - Trim operations and ATA/NVMe secure erase operations from your USB SSD disk itself. - Always use full disk encryption on those disks - Use the manufacturer-provided tools to securely erase them if possible (see Appendix K: Considerations for using external SSD drives). - Consider manually wiping data on them after use by doing a full decryption/encryption or filling them completely with random data.
+- Please consider the support for: - Trim operations and ATA/NVMe secure erase operations from your Laptop USB controller. - Trim operations and ATA/NVMe secure erase operations from your USB SSD disk itself. - Always use full disk encryption on those disks - Use the manufacturer-provided tools to securely erase them if possible. - Consider manually wiping data on them after use by doing a full decryption/encryption or filling them completely with random data.